-During the second quarter of 2018, the Company recorded approximately \$3 million of restructuring expenses related to severance and termination benefits associated with legacy employees at a South America facility.

-During the second quarter of 2018, the Company recorded \$2 million of restructuring expenses related to severance and termination benefits associated with employees at North America manufacturing facilities due to the wind-down of certain products.
+During the second quarter of 2018, the Company recorded employee severance and termination benefit expenses of approximately \$3 million related to legacy employees at a South America facility and \$2 million associated with employees at North America manufacturing facilities due to the wind-down of certain products.
+As of September 30, 2018, approximately \$4 million remains accrued for these programs.

-During the fourth quarter of 2016, the Company approved a restructuring program impacting engineering and administrative functions, associated with approximately 250 employees to further align the Company's engineering and related administrative footprint with its core product technologies and customers.
-During the three and six months ended June 30, 2018, the Company recorded approximately less than \$1 million and \$5 million of restructuring expenses, respectively under this program, and \$5 million remains accrued for the program as of June 30, 2018.
-Through June 30, 2018, the Company has recorded approximately \$45 million of restructuring expenses since inception of this program and it is considered substantially complete.
+During the fourth quarter of 2016, the Company approved a restructuring program impacting engineering and administrative functions to further align the Company's footprint with its core product technologies and customers.
+During the three and nine months ended September 30, 2018, the Company recorded approximately less than \$1 million and \$5 million of restructuring expenses, respectively under this program, and \$4 million remains accrued for the program as of September 30, 2018.
+The Company has recorded approximately \$45 million of restructuring expenses since inception of this program and it is considered substantially complete.